 Queuing Posts For Publishing

-Queue Posts is a free plugin that lets you queue new posts and pages for later publication.
+Queue Posts is a free plugin that allows you to queue new posts and pages for publishing later at a specified interval.

-For more information, visit their website: Queue Posts Plugin For WordPress
+For more information, go here: Queue Posts

-(Auto Post Scheduler Plugin For WordPress)
+(Auto Post Scheduler Plugin)

-Auto Post Scheduler is a free plugin that will schedule ‘auto post checks’ to publish new posts and/or recycle old posts automatically.
+Auto Post Scheduler is a free WordPress plugin that will schedule ‘auto post checks’ to publish new posts and/or recycle old posts automatically.

 Use a plugin like Auto Post Scheduler to publish new posts and/or recycle old posts automatically.
-There’s no need to schedule post times individually and recycling old posts can revitalize traffic.
+There’s no need to schedule post times individually and recycling old posts keeps your site looking fresh.

-This plugin is especially useful if you are importing a large number of blog posts, as you can set the Auto Post Scheduler to publish posts at whatever frequency you choose as well as specify a range of other settings …
+This plugin is especially useful if you plan to import a large number of posts, as you can set the Auto Post Scheduler to publish posts at whatever frequency you choose as well as setting a range of other options …

-For more details, go here: AutoPost Scheduler WordPress Plugin
+For more information about this plugin, go here: Auto Post Scheduler Plugin

-(WPRobot – WP Autoposting Plugin)
+(WPRobot – WordPress Autoposting Plugin)